openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +------------------+--------------------------------------+

 *************************************
-Configuring Cinder on Controller Disk
+Configuring Cinder on controller disk
 *************************************

-Review the available disk space and capacity and obtain the uuid of the physical disk
+Review the available disk space and capacity and obtain the uuid of the physical disk:

 ::